How Many Moon Does Mercury

 Q: Are there any theoretical possibilities for Mercury to acquire a moon in the future?

 A: While highly improbable, it's theoretically possible for Mercury to capture a passing asteroid in the far future.
-However, the likelihood of this event is extremely low due to the Sun's overwhelming gravitational influence.
+Still, the likelihood of this event is extremely low due to the Sun's overwhelming gravitational influence.
 The probability of such a capture happening is minuscule.

 Q: Why is it important to study Mercury's lack of moons?